Things To Do

 Experience and learn about Lookout Mountain and Chattanooga's history through multiple battlefields, historical trails, and landmarks.

-• The Passage at Ross’s Landing marks the spot where the Trail of Tears originally began.
+• The Passage at Ross's Landing (Chattanooga, TN) marks the spot where the Trail of Tears originally began.
 Today, the area serves as a place to honor and remember those of the Cherokee Nation with beautiful Native American Art alongside stairs which lead out to the Tennessee River.

 Get Outdoors